h2oai/awesome-h2o/README.md

 Below is a curated list of all the awesome projects, applications, research, tutorials, courses and books that use H2O.
 [H2O.ai](http://www.h2o.ai/about/) produces many [tutorials](https://github.com/h2oai/h2o-tutorials), [blog posts](http://blog.h2o.ai/), [presentations](https://github.com/h2oai/h2o-meetups) and [videos](https://www.youtube.com/user/0xdata) about H2O, but the list below is comprised of awesome content produced by the greater H2O user community.

 We are just getting started with this list, so pull requests are very much appreciated!  🙏  Please review the [contribution guidelines](contributing.md) before making a pull request.
+If you're not a GitHub user and want to make a contribution, please send an email to community@h2o.ai.

 If you think H2O is awesome too, please ⭐ the [H2O GitHub repository](https://github.com/h2oai/h2o-3/).